4lg4/react-movie-page/README.md

 - Improve User experience.
 - The Carousel component has a lot of room to improve.
 But as the first version we can validate the idea and improve as it goes.
+- It has only the base scructural css, missing some beautiful styling

 ## Author
 **Alga Leal (4lg4)**